apache/incubator-kie-kogito-examples/jbpm-quarkus-example/README.md

 You can take a look at the [swagger definition](http://localhost:8080/docs/swagger.json) - automatically generated and included in this service - to determine all available operations exposed by this service.
 For easy readability you can visualize the swagger definition file using a swagger UI like for example available [here](https://editor.swagger.io).
 In addition, various clients to interact with this service can be easily generated using this swagger definition.

+When running in quarkus development mode, we also leverage the Quarkus openapi extension that exposes [swagger UI](http://localhost:8080/swagger-ui/) that you can use to look at available REST endpoints and send test requests.

 ## Example Usage

 Once the service is up and running, you can use the following examples to interact with the service.
+Note that rather than using the curl commands below, you can also use the [swagger UI](http://localhost:8080/swagger-ui/) to send requests.

 ### POST /orders